 A walking path is a must, so you would be able to get a scenic route, not sacrificing convenience while watering and fertilizing your plants.
 Make sure to plan where your plants will be concerning the path and vice versa.

 Speaking of materials for the path, there are tons of available materials to choose from.
-From classic concrete to gravel, resin, and whatnot.
+From classic concrete to gravel, resin, and decorative paving slabs.
 Whatever you select, make sure that the path material will make your regular garden walks as comfortable as possible.

 While closeup views are great, there’s no reason you can’t and shouldn’t enjoy your garden from a distance.
 A vital component of the charm of owning a pretty garden is being able to gaze upon it and see the natural splendour in its full glory.
 For the most part, you will do so from the comfort of your garden porch with a glass of wine in your hand.

-Since you’ll want others to enjoy the full benefits of your marvellous garden alongside yourself, introduce some permanent furniture that provides people with extra comfort while spending time in the garden.
+Since you’ll want others to enjoy the full benefits of your marvellous garden, introduce some permanent furniture that provides people with extra comfort while spending time in the garden.
 In case you expect a lot of rainy days in the season, you can place a couple of lawn chairs instead.

 Add Some Extra Features